 You can make a 2020 Roth IRA contribution as late as April 15, 2021.
 You can contribute to both Roth and traditional IRAs, but the total cannot exceed the annual limit.

-For 2020, you can stash up to $19,500 a year, plus an extra $6,500 a year if you are 50 or older, into a 401(k).
+For 2020, you can stash up to $19,500 a year, plus an extra $6,500 a year if you are 50 or older, into a 401(k) account.
 Contributions must be made by December 31 to count for the current tax year, and the limit applies to the total of your traditional and Roth 401(k) contributions.
-A Roth 401(k) is a good option if your earnings are too high to contribute to a Roth IRA.
+A Roth 401(k) is a good option if your income is too high to contribute to a Roth IRA.

-Another route to tax-free earnings inside a Roth is to convert traditional IRA money to a Roth.
-In the year you convert, you must pay tax on the full amount shifted into the Roth.
-That is the price you pay to buy tax freedom for future earnings.
+Another route to tax-free earnings inside a Roth IRA is to convert traditional IRA money to a Roth IRA.
+In the year you perform a Roth IRA conversions, you must pay tax on the full amount shifted into the Roth.
+That is the price you pay to achieve tax-free growth for future earnings.
 (If you have made nondeductible contributions to your traditional IRA, a portion of your conversion will be tax-free.)

-If you expect your tax rate to be the same or higher in the future, converting could make sense; if you expect your future tax rate to be lower, it might not.
+If you expect your future tax rate to be the same or higher, converting could make sense; if you expect your future tax rate to be lower, it might not.

 You will want to pay the tax owed on a conversion with money outside of the IRA.
 Drawing money from the IRA to pay the tax will result in an additional tax bill, and a penalty if you are under age 59 1/2.